emintham/myblog/src/content/blog/notes-on-writing-to-learn.md

 top-down (starting with a clear structure or outline and key points) or bottom-up [^bottoms-up] (discovering the structure through the process of writing and drafting) [^plan-pants], and (2) how well the writer knows the topic they are writing about, with the latter being the more influential factor.
-The more familiar they are with the topic, the more likely they are to be able to write it in a top-down, explanatory way.
+Greater expertise often facilitates a top-down, explanatory approach.
 The information is organized in their mind and they can, relatively speaking, easily present a logical flow of the information.
 A likely wrinkle is that an author may be writing for a different audience than the usual one they are used to, which may require them to *explore* and explain the information to the new audience in the right way.

 Ultimately, this book was a worthwhile read despite the flaws mentioned above.
-To me, a good *non-fiction* book is like a Hydra on Mount TBR.
-Cutting off one head sprouts more good books from its references.
-I have already added several books to my reading list from the references in this book-- books I would probably never have picked up otherwise.
+To me, a good *non-fiction* book is like a Hydra on Mount TBR: slicing one off the list often leads to more good books from its references.
+I have duly added several to my reading list-- books I would have overlooked otherwise.

 [^plan-pants]: More commonly known as ["planning" vs "pantsing"](https://blog.nanowrimo.org/post/1308206994/the-great-debate-are-you-a-planner-or-a-pantser) in writing circles.
 [^chinese-learning]: A fact I'm ever grateful to my parents for since it allowed me to meet my wife.
 She wasn't part of the class, but without being able to speak Chinese, I would likely not be able to grow as close to her as I have.